eclipse-jkube/jkube/openshift-maven-plugin/README.md

 + Deploy application on OpenShift

 ### Usage
-To enable Openshift maven plugin on your project just add this to the plugins sections of your pom.xml:
+To enable OpenShift maven plugin on your project just add this to the plugins sections of your pom.xml:

 ```
       <plugin>